zfrakes/Employee-Tracker/README.md

 ## Technologies/Languages used
 * Inquirer.js
-* console.table
 * JavaScript
 * Node
 * MYSQL

 ## Launch
-To launch this application run
+To launch this application first provide your MySQLwo password in the password section of app.js file.
+Then you run node app.js in your terminal.

-in your terminal or copy and paste the following link in your browser to pull the repo.

 ## Author
 This application was created by Zoey Frakes.
 To contact please email at zfrakes811@gmail.com